necpfzlakay/VQA_App/README.md

 npm install --global expo-cli
 ```
 * Then application should be avaliable to run.
-* just go to the com.VQA_Backend folder within terminal and run this code below:
+* Just go to the com.VQA_Backend folder within terminal and run this code below:
 ```
 expo start
 ```